Stonetech66/Hng-Task/README.md

-# Task
+# NFT Task

-This is a script created to generate a json file from a csv file and also append the Sha256 hash to the csv file.
+This is a python script created to generate a json file from a csv file and also append the Sha256 hash to the csv file.

 ## How To Use
 - First clone this repository